s4njee/CaseStudy_breweries/presentation.md

 ##  OK  OR  PA  RI  SC  SD  TN  TX  UT  VA  VT  WA  WI  WV  WY
 ##   6  29  25   5   4   1   3  28   4  16  10  23  20   1   4
 ```
+The two tables are merged together, and the first six and last six entries are shown.

 ```r
 ## Question 2: